45 Years Ago: Kenny Rogers Releases ‘The Gambler’

 The Gambler also started Rogers on a new career path: The singer took on his first acting role, performing as gambler Brady Hawkes in the 1980 film Kenny Rogers as the Gambler, based on the success of the record.
 The TV movie was so successful that Rogers filmed four sequels.

-Rogers, now in his 80s, has released more than 20 additional studio albums since "The Gambler" and has been inducted into the Country Music Hall of Fame.
-He retired from the road in 2018.
+Rogers released more than 20 additional studio albums since "The Gambler" and was inducted into the Country Music Hall of Fame in 2013.
+He died March 20, 2020, at the age of 81.

 See Kenny Rogers' + More Country Stars' Yearbook Pictures: